george-hawkins/arf-drone/README.md

 TODO: include photo of final build here.

-Having some experience with hobbyist electronics projects I initially thought I'd really be able to make a quadcopter from scratch, 3D printing elements of the frame, sourcing most of the components, like motors, as generic parts from a big distributor like Digi-Key, and only having to buy a few drone-specific components like propellars.
+Having some experience with hobbyist electronics projects I initially thought that I'd really be able to make a quadcopter from scratch, 3D printing elements of the frame, sourcing most of the components, like motors, as generic parts from a big distributor like Digi-Key, and only having to buy a few drone-specific components like propellars.

 I was quite disappointed when I found various pages (such as [this one](http://ardupilot.org/copter/docs/build-your-own-multicopter.html) from ArduPilot) making clear that this wasn't an option to consider when making ones first drone.
 Apparently I'd have to start with what's referred to as an ARF (almost ready to fly) kit, i.e. an unassembled frame and the parts for the propulsion system (propellars, motors etc.).

-The ARF acronym makes it sound like almost all the interesting work has been taken care of and all that's left is to put things together lego style.
+The ARF acronym makes it sound like all the interesting work has been taken care of and all that's left is to put things together lego style.
 But it turns out, if starting from scratch with no prior experience of drones, that there's quite enough additional complexity without also having to worry about the frame and the propulsion system.

 Important: this build requires a small amount of soldering and it's assumed you've already got a soldering iron, solder etc.

 TODO: add summary explaining that this page covers parts and that there are other pages - [`notes.md`](notes.md), [`stores.md`](stores.md), [`purchase-order.md`](purchase-order.md) and [`assembly.md`](assembly.md).
+Fill out [`assembly.md`](assembly.md) file properly.

 Parts
 -----

 So what other parts do you need besides a frame and a propulsion system?
-The list of parts below makes it clear there's a bit more to this whole thing.
+The list of parts below makes clear that there's quite a bit more to this whole thing.

-An approximate price in Euros (though I bought most items in the UK or Switzerland) has been given for every item, as you can see the most expensive items are the propulsion system, flight controller and transmitter.
-The batteries (especially if you buy two to have one in reserve) and charger also add a significant cost.
-Each part is listed with one or more links to either a product page or a shop page that provides details about the product (in the case of shop pages I chose pages that provided the best description and not necessarily the shop from which I bought the given part).
+An approximate price in Euros has been given for every item (even though I bought most items in the UK or Switzerland).
+As you can see the most expensive items are the propulsion system, flight controller and transmitter.
+The batteries (especially if you buy two in order to have one in reserve) and charger also add a significant cost.

+Each part is listed with one or more links to either a product page or a shop page that provides details about the part (in the case of shop pages I chose pages that provided the best description and not necessarily the shop from which I bought the given part).

 I've put together a separate page - [`stores.md`](stores.md) - which includes links to sites that carry the parts shown here.

-Various acronyms used in the parts list, like ESC and PDB, are explained later in this pages or on one of the other pages here (the same is generally true for terms that crop elsewhere here).
+Various acronyms used in the parts list, like ESC and PDB, are explained later in this pages or on one of the other pages here.

 ### Major components